totalspectrum/spin2cpp/doc/general.md

 ### Small Method inlining (-O1, -Oinline-small)

 Very small methods are expanded inline.
+This may be prevented by declaring the method with the "noinline" attribute.

 ### Register optimization (-O1, -Oregs)